-This book discusses how to use the Artix routing service.
+This book discusses how to use the Artix ESB for C++ routing service.
 It covers how the routing service directs message, the WSDL extensions used to define routing rules, and how to deploy an instance of the routing service.

 Who Should Read this Book